mcminickpt/mcmini/docs/design/mcmini-architecture.md

 - **Process Control Operations**: Leverages standard operations like `exec` and `fork` to manage process execution flow, allowing McMini to simulate different execution paths and conditions.
 - **Checkpointing Integration**: Incorporates Distributed MultiThreaded CheckPointing (DMTCP) to create and restore snapshots of process states, providing a robust mechanism for state exploration and rollback capabilities.

-With the `mcmini::real_world::process_spawner`, McMini can instantiate new processes, emulating the birth of threads in an operating system.
+With the `real_world::process_spawner`, McMini can instantiate new processes, emulating the birth of threads in an operating system.
 This functionality is crucial for exploring the multitude of execution paths a program can take, particularly in a multi-threaded environment.

-The `mcmini::real_world::process` acts as a proxy for the actual processes running on the CPU, mirroring their forward-only progression through time.
+The `real_world::process` acts as a proxy for the actual processes running on the CPU, mirroring their forward-only progression through time.
 This design choice reflects the reality that processes in the operating system move unidirectionally forward, just as the sequence of instructions in a thread.
 The `process` structure provides the necessary interfaces for McMini to "execute" threads in a simulated environment, enabling the Model Checker to evaluate the program's behavior in various scenarios.

 Furthermore, the `real_world::transition_encoding` offers a representation of McMini's transitions within the real-world processes.
 This encoding acts as a serialization layer, allowing McMini to translate its model transitions into a form that can be applied to and understood by the actual executing code.